chandelures/chandezsh/README.md

 # Chandezsh
 ## Introduction

-chandezsh is a configrations for zsh based on oh-my-zsh.
+chandezsh is a installer to config zsh based on oh-my-zsh.
 It is easy to install/update/uninstall zsh configration in Linux.

 Now [chandezsh](https://github/chandelures/chandezsh.git) is in development phase...